Common Questions About Kidney Cancer

-Doctors are always finding new ways to treat kidney cancer.
+Health care providers are always finding new ways to treat kidney cancer.
 New treatments are tested in clinical trials.
-Before beginning treatment, it's a good idea to ask your doctor if there are any clinical trials that may be helpful to you.
+Before beginning treatment, it's a good idea to ask your health care provider if there are any clinical trials that may be helpful to you.

 Q: Should everyone with kidney cancer get a second opinion?

-A: Many people with cancer get a second opinion from another doctor before deciding on treatment.
+A: Many people with cancer get a second opinion from another health care provider before deciding on treatment.
 Here are some of the many reasons to get a second opinion:

 You are not comfortable with the treatment decision.